TeachBooks/mirror_mude_book/book/time_series/acf.md

 ```

 The PSD explains how the power (variance) of the signal is distributed over different frequencies.
 The PSD of a pure sine wave is flat except at its constituent frequency.
 Purey random noise (i.e., white noise) has a flat power, indicating that all frequencies have identical contribution in making the variance of the signal.
+This is however not the case for time-correlated noise because different frequencies have different power values in making the total signal variability.

 ## Partial ACF